notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 uuid: e05bb162-e79e-425b-b4fa-5874d4be235f
 ---

 As we saw with **hover**, we can use CSS to add some movement to our webpage.
+We can use CSS **transitions** to control how a property should transiton when it's value is changed.

 We've seen the example of a CSS element changing color when it's hovered over.
 We can control how that color change takes place, using a CSS **transition**.
-We can do this by setting four different properties for a transition.
+We customize CSS transitions will four different properties.

 ### property
 The `transition-property` is which property we are going animate during our transition.